canonical/certification-docs/Self-Test_Guide-16.04.rst

 During the installation, you may be prompted for a password for ``mysql``.
 This can be set to anything you wish; it will not be used during testing.

-At this point, you should have the test suite and dependencies installed and be ready to begin testing.
+At this point, the test suite and dependencies should be installed.

 Bringing the Server Test Suite Packages With You
 ------------------------------------------------